Org-FoodService/.github/profile/README.md

 ## Demo Application

-Explore our [front-end web application](https://foodservice-api.azurewebsites.net/) and [API Swagger documentation](https://foodserviceapi20240506113327.azurewebsites.net/swagger/index.html) to experience the features of FoodService firsthand.
+~~Explore our [front-end web application](https://foodservice-api.azurewebsites.net/) and [API Swagger documentation](https://foodserviceapi20240506113327.azurewebsites.net/swagger/index.html) to experience the features of FoodService firsthand.~~

+Note: The front-end web application and API Swagger documentation are currently offline.
+We apologize for the inconvenience and are working to resolve the issue as soon as possible.

 ## Documentation